Code4Community/Code4Community.github.io/tutorials/express-mongodb-tutorial.md

 ## Objectives
 * Learn what is Express and MongoDB
 * How to interact with the MongoDB database using Mongoose
-* Develop a simple CRUD API
+* Create a simple REST API

 ## Before we get started
+* Complete the javascript tutorial
 * Complete the node/npm tutorial
 * Download [Postman](https://www.postman.com/downloads/)